amazon-archives/aws-serverless-event-fork-pipelines/README.md

 ## Serverless Applications

-This repository includes the following serverless apps:
+This repository showcases the following SNS Fork pattern serverless applications:

-1. [Storage and Backup](https://github.com/aws-samples/aws-serverless-sns-fork-pattern/blob/master/storage-backup/README.md) - Processing pipeline that saves topic messages to an Amazon S3 bucket for use as backups or other purposes, e.g., to query with Amazon Athena.
+1. [Event Storage and Backup Pipeline](https://github.com/aws-samples/aws-serverless-sns-fork-pattern/blob/master/pipelines/event-storage-backup-pipeline/README.md) - Processing pipeline that saves topic messages to an Amazon S3 bucket for use as backups or other purposes, e.g., to query with Amazon Athena.
-1. [Search and Analytics](https://github.com/aws-samples/aws-serverless-sns-fork-pattern/blob/master/search-analytics/README.md) - Processing pipeline that saves topic messages to an AWS Elasticsearch cluster for search and analytics.
+1. [Event Search and Analytics Pipeline](https://github.com/aws-samples/aws-serverless-sns-fork-pattern/blob/master/pipelines/event-search-analytics-pipeline/README.md) - Processing pipeline that saves topic messages to an AWS Elasticsearch cluster for search and analytics.
-1. [Message Replay](https://github.com/aws-samples/aws-serverless-sns-fork-pattern/blob/master/message-replay/README.md) - Processing pipeline that saves topic messages to a replay buffer SQS queue.
+1. [Event Replay Pipeline](https://github.com/aws-samples/aws-serverless-sns-fork-pattern/blob/master/pipelines/event-replay-pipeline/README.md) - Processing pipeline that saves topic messages to a replay buffer SQS queue.
 In a disaster recovery scenario, messages from up to 14 days ago can be replayed back to another processing pipeline's SQS queue.
-1. SNS Fork Example (TODO: link to SAR app page) - Example application showing how the above pipelines can be used in an AWS SAM application.

-## Deploying the SNS Fork Example app

-Deploying the SNS Fork Example application is simple using the Serverless Application Repository.
-There is no need to build or package the application from the repository source code.
-Simply follow these steps:

-1. [Create an AWS account](https://portal.aws.amazon.com/gp/aws/developer/registration/index.html) if you do not already have one and login.
-1. Go to the [sns-fork-example]() app's page on the Serverless Application Repository and click "Deploy".
-1. Edit the stack name if you would like and click "Deploy".
+## Examples

+This repository also contains the following example applications to demonstrate the SNS Fork pattern:

+1. [E-Commerce App](https://github.com/aws-samples/aws-serverless-sns-fork-pattern/blob/master/examples/ecommerce-app/checkout-api/README.md) - An example of using the SNS Fork pattern pipeline apps in an e-commerce use case.

 ## License Summary